sourcefuse/arc-saas/services/subscription-service/README.md

 - size: The name or label of the plan size (string, required)
 - config: An optional object that can hold additional configuration details specific to the plan size

+For example, the “Standard” plan may include less database capacity than the “Premium” plan.

 #### Plan Features

+Uses our [@sourceloop/feature-toggle-service](https://www.npmjs.com/package/@sourceloop/feature-toggle-service) to manage the list of features that the application plan will have.

-Plan features are managed through the FeatureValues model and associated with plans using the PlanFeaturesController.
+Plan features are saved in the FeatureValues model and associated with plans using the PlanFeaturesController.
 Here's a breakdown of the relevant concepts:

 - Feature: Represents a general capability or functionality offered in your plans.
 - FeatureValues: This model associates features with specific plans and allows configuration of their values.